Headcorn Aerodrome: History

 With the Americans having left, farming resumed in 1945 but this was not the end of the land's association with aircraft.
 In the late 1960s, the landowners started using part of the former wartime east-west runway site adjacent to the A274, for private flying.
 A grass airstrip was built aligned 10/28 with a grass parking area for light aircraft.
 This led to the formation of Weald Air Services Limited, a small charter company, and later a flying school was set up and the airfield became a busy centre for light flying in the area.

 Current use

 The airfield is host to Headcorn Parachute Club, the only skydiving club in Kent.
 The club operates a Cessna Caravan and regularly flies to altitudes between 10000 and 12000 ft AGL.
 The club offers introductory training (tandem, static line/RAPs and AFF).

+Aero Legends is also present offering Supermarine Spitfire experiences.